katetywu/Liquor-Market/README.md

 ### Process
 xxx...
 ### Data Source
 [The State of Iowa's data portal](https://data.iowa.gov/Economy/Iowa-Liquor-Sales/m3tr-qhgy) provides enormous datasets about Iowa.
-Therefore, I downloaded the dataset from this website.
+The dataset for the liquor market can be found on this website.